YellowWaitt/bevy_log_events/README.md

 - Easily log your events by adding a single line of code for each of them.
 - You can configure independently how each events will be logged using the `LoggedEventSettings<E>` resources.
 - Your settings are saved when you exit your application and reloaded the next time you launch it.
-- You can use a window to easily edit the settings for all your logged events :
+- You can use a window to edit the settings for all your logged events :

 ![](assets/editor_window.png)